mobify/mobifyjs/www/v2/docs/image-resizer.md

 __options__ are optional.

-Rewrites the `src` of every image on the page based on the options passed.
-By default, images are requested through `ir0.mobify.com`, maximum width is determined by the width of the device, format of the image is maintained, and the image is cached forever.
+Rewrites the `src` of every image in the array `imgElements` on the page based on the options passed.
+By default, images are requested through mobfy's image resizing web service, `ir0.mobify.com`, maximum dimensions are based on the size of the device, taking into account is pixel density, output format of images are maintained (except for gifs), and the requested image is cached indefinitely.

 **Options**

-- `attribute`: `img` resource attribute to modify.
+- `attribute`: `img` element attribute to manipulate.
 Defaults to "x-src". "x-" is the default escape prefix used in [Capturing](/mobifyjs/v2/docs/capturing/)
 - `projectName`: The project slug of the project on Mobify Cloud.
 Defaults to ""
 - `cacheHours`: Sets the length of time for the image(s) to be cached on the CDN.
 Defaults to forever.
-- `format`: Format of the image(s) being resized.
+- `format`: Output format of the image(s) being resized.
 Defaults to original format, except gifs, which are converted to pngs.
-- `maxWidth`: Width of the image(s) being resized.
+- `maxWidth`: Maximum width of the image(s) being resized (in CSS pixes).
 Defaults to automatically determine width of device.
-- `maxHeight`: Height of the image(s) being resized.
+- `maxHeight`: Maximum height of the image(s) being resized (in CSS pixels).
 Only usable when maxWidth is specified.

 **Example**

+Automatic image resizing:

     Mobify.Capture.init(function(capture){
         var capturedDoc = capture.capturedDoc;
         // Resize images using Mobify Image Resizer var images = capturedDoc.querySelectorAll('img');
         Mobify.ResizeImages.resize( images, {
-            projectName: "mobifytest",
             cacheHours: "2",
+        } );
+        capture.renderCapturedDoc();
+    });

+Specify custom width:

+    Mobify.Capture.init(function(capture){
+        var capturedDoc = capture.capturedDoc;
+        // Resize images using Mobify Image Resizer var images = capturedDoc.querySelectorAll('img');

+        var maxWidth;
+        if (window.matchMedia( "(min-width: 768px) and (max-width : 1024px)" ).matches) {
+            maxWidth = 500;
+        };

+        Mobify.ResizeImages.resize( images, {
+            cacheHours: 2,
+            maxWidth: maxWidth
         } );
         capture.renderCapturedDoc();
     });